rkverma2022/IBM-SmartIntern-2023-AI-Public-Welfare-Chatbot-Django/README.md

       4. _Keep In mind: I have trained the model with very less data (Nearly-40 questions)._

-                  NLP DNN model.zip file is containig all the code and file to generate the chatbot_model.tflite and tokenizer_word_index.json file
+                  NLP DNN Model.zip file is containig all the code and file to generate the chatbot_model.tflite and tokenizer_word_index.json file